Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Non-intrusive Implementations of IRKA for Discrete-time Systems

 where Note that this is the same Loewner quadruplet $(E_{jw}, A_{jw}, B_{jw}, C_{jw})$ that the frequency-domain discrete-time QuadBT reduces to obtain a truncated balanced model, as discussed in \cite{goseaQuad}.
 When $\sigma_j = \mu_i$, this ROM also satisfies the Hermite interpolation condition (\ref{int_cond_2}).
 Since $\hat{V}_r$ and $\hat{W}_r$ depend solely on the quadrature weights $w_{v,i}$ and $w_{w,i}$, the interpolation points $\sigma_j$ and $\mu_i$, and the tangential directions $b_j$ and $c_i$, the ROM $(E_r,A_r,B_r,C_r)$ can be computed non-intrusively.

-It is now clear that DT-IRKA can be implemented using frequency-domain data \( G(e^{j\xi_i}) \), eliminating the need for repeated measurements of \( G(\sigma_i) \) and \( G^\prime(\sigma_i) \) whenever DT-IRKA updates $\sigma_i$.
-Furthermore, since the eigenvalues \( \frac{1}{\sigma_i} \) of \( \bar{S}_b \) lie within the unit circle, the interpolation points can be outside the unit circle, and \( G(s) \) and \( G^\prime(s) \) can be sampled outside the unit circle without any issues.
+It is now clear that DT-IRKA can be implemented using frequency-domain data \( G(e^{j\xi_i}) \), eliminating the need for repeated estimations of \( G(\sigma_i) \) and \( G^\prime(\sigma_i) \) whenever DT-IRKA updates $\sigma_i$.
 The pseudo-code for the frequency-domain quadrature-based DT-IRKA (FD-Quad-DTIRKA) is outlined in Algorithm \ref{alg4}.